01 of 10

 Heat or Patio Lamps

 Portable patio heaters are tall, don't take up much room, and are usually fueled by propane.
 You've probably been warmed by one on the patio of a restaurant.
-A unit can heat up an area of 15 to 25 square feet.
-They're nice to have if you dine outdoors often.Continue to 9 of 10 below.
+An average unit can heat up an area of 15 to 25 square feet.
+They're nice to have around if you dine outdoors often.Continue to 9 of 10 below.

 09 of 10